coalesceio/External-Data-Package/README.md

 }
 ```

-When the parameter value is set to `Reload`, the data is reloaded into the table regardless of whether they’ve been loaded previously and have not changed since they were loaded.
+When the parameter value is set to `Reload`, the data is reloaded into the table regardless of whether they’ve been loaded previously and have not changed since they were loaded.As a alternate option we can use TruncateBefore option in node config

 #### CopyInto Initial Deployment
 When deployed for the first time into an environment the Copy-into node of materialization type table will execute the below stage: